cs1302uga/cs1302-tutorials/visibility/visibility.md

 * In an an interface, the omission of a visibility modifier keyowrd implies the method has public visibility.
-In fact, the only visibility that is allowed in an interface decalarion is public.
+In fact, the only visibility that is allowed in an interface declarion is public.

 * In a class, the omission of a visibility modifier keyword implies the method or instance variable has _package private_ visibility.